PrismLauncher/prismlauncher.org/src/wiki/overview/frequent-issues.md

 #### api-ms-win-core-synch-l1-2.0.dll not found?

+#### "The procedure entry point CreateDXGIFactory2 could not be located in the dynamic link library dxgi.dll"?

 Prism Launcher uses Qt 6 by default on Windows, which does *not* support Windows 7 and Windows 8.1.

 For this reason, we still provide a build that uses Qt 5 in [our download page](https://prismlauncher.org/download/) called "Legacy version", you'll have to use that on those legacy versions of Windows.